oravirt/vagrant-vbox-rac/README.md

 To install more than 1 cluster, just comment out the commented part in `hosts.yml` (called `vbox-rac-dc2`).
 Since the Vagrant provisioner works on 1 hostgroup at the time, it will first create the `vbox-rac-dc1` cluster, and then move on the `vbox-rac-dc2`.
 This will take ~2H

 It is possible to just create the machines (just `vagrant up`) and then run Ansible as a separate step manually.
-I have not tested this, so not sure how long this will take though.
+Doing it this way cut the runtime down to ~80min (on the same hardware)

 ### These are the Oracle binaries that should be used.